-“The best any of us can do in those moments is to “weep with those who weep.”
+Appointed to Sigh – “The best any of us can do in those moments is to “weep with those who weep.”
 Tears have their own language and they spoke volumes that day.
-People do not grieve for monsters; we grieve for loveliness lost and that, sudden, vacuum pulled at every soul gathered.” [more….]
+People do not grieve for monsters; we grieve for loveliness lost and that sudden vacuum pulled at every soul gathered.” [more….]

-“Within a few years the raw, rock ‘n roll sound birthed by bands like Agape and the All Saved Freak Band ran into the early Gate-keepers of the newly forming CCM industry.
-In the early 1970’s, people like Ralph Carmichael and Billie Ray Hearns fixed the trajectory of the emerging music and the evangelistic fervor with which it all began was no longer part of the equation.” [more….]
+Jesus Music – “Within a few years the raw, rock ‘n roll sound birthed by bands like Agape and the All Saved Freak Band ran into the early Gate-keepers of the newly forming CCM industry.
+In the early 1970’s, good folks like Ralph Carmichael and Billie Ray Hearns fixed the trajectory of the emerging music and the evangelistic fervor with which it all began was no longer part of the equation.” [more….]

 Home Before Midnight® is a Registered Trademark.

 Copyrights© by Joe Markko.
 All Rights are reserved.